rebhi-2002/Books_Store/README.md

 - Add, edit, and delete categories.
 - Edit and delete authors.
 - Add, edit, and delete books.
-- Edit and delete users.
+- Add, edit, and delete users.

 **Note:** Any changes made to the options mentioned above will be applied directly when working with the user.